Classic Rockers Who Quit Struggling Bands Right Before They Hit The Fame Jackpot

 In 1960, Tony Chapman became the drummer for the British band the Cliftons, an early project by bassist Bill Wyman just before he joined the Rolling Stones.
 Chapman followed Wyman into that band, and according to some reports, he sat behind the kit during the Stones' first gig in July 1962 at London's Marquee club.
 He definitely played on the Rolling Stones' first studio recordings in October 1962, his drumming keeping the beat when laying down three covers that would serve as a demo tape.

 By early 1963, Chapman was no longer a Rolling Stone.
 He wasn't a good fit, and the band proved too much of a distraction from his job as a salesman.
-The group's scouted and preferred drummer of choice, Charlie Watts, finally entered the group.
-With Watts entrenched, the Rolling Stones went on to sell more than 85 million albums worldwide, per Best Selling Albums, and he was a member of the group until his death in 2021.
+The group's scouted and preferred drummer of choice, Charlie Watts, finally took the job.
+With Watts entrenched, the Rolling Stones went on to sell more than 85 million albums worldwide, per Best Selling Albums, had 57 songs on the Billboard Hot 100, 23 of those in the top 10, with eight hits reaching the No. 1 spot.

 Recommended